sahilrajput03/sahilrajput03/learn-systemd-service-files.md

 # Detect if a service i.e., services in `systemctl` is enabled (starts on boot) ?
 systemctl is-enabled code-server@array

-# When the service is enabled: sudo systemctl enable code-server@array
+# When the service is enabled
+sudo systemctl enable code-server@array
-# Output: enabled
+# OUTPUT: enabled

-# When the service is disabled: sudo systemctl disable code-server@array
+# When the service is disabled
+sudo systemctl disable code-server@array
-# Output: disabled
+# OUTPUT: disabled
 ```

 ## Create a Systemd service which start on system boot